thefrontiergroup/rails-template/README.md

 - Add in mailer defaults for dev (mailcatcher), staging, and production (jazz)
 - Custom 404, 500, and maintenance pages
 - Custom favicon
-- Delete the run_me.rb when app is copied
 - Validate format of email address